onsi/ginkgo/docs/index.md

 - `--json-report=report.json` will generate a JSON formatted report file.
 You can store these off and use them later to get structured access to the suite and spec results.
 Alternatively (or in addition) you can use `--junit-report=report.xml` to generate JUnit-formatted reports; these are compatible with several existing CI systems.
 - `--timeout` allows you to specify a timeout for the `ginkgo` run.
 The default duration is one hour, which may or may not be enough!
 - `--poll-progress-after` and `--poll-progress-interval` will allow you to learn where long-running specs are getting stuck.
 Choose a values for `X` and `Y` that are appropriate to your suite.
 A long-running integration suite, for example, might set `X` to `120s` and `Y` to `30s` - whereas a quicker set of unit tests might not need this setting.
 Note that if you precompile suites and run them from a different directory relative to your source code, you may also need to set `--source-root` to enable Ginkgo to emit source code lines when generating progress reports.

+If running on Github actions: `--github-output` will make the output more readable in the Github actions console.

 ### Supporting Custom Suite Configuration